suhag-alamin/carx-server/README.md

 - Carx is a website for selling cars.
 - We have an easy-to-use website where you can order your car.
 Delivery service is available as well.
 - From our website you can know our previous clients feedback.
+- Improved performance by optimizing and resizing images
+- Used Axios to fetch data

 ## Technology Used -